Kidney Stone Prevention and How To Get Involved

-There are several different types of kidney stones and they vary depending on the material that they are made of.
+There are several different types and they vary depending on the material that they are made of.

-The first three most common kinds of kidney stones are made up of calcium oxalate, uric acid, or struvite.
+The first three most common kinds are made up of calcium oxalate, uric acid, or struvite.
 The least common kind is made up of cystine.

 Kidney stones affect men more frequently than women.
-It is estimated that kidney stones are so painful that they send almost three million Americans to the doctor each year, including over 500,000 trips to the emergency rooms.
+It is estimated that they are so painful that they send almost three million Americans to the doctor each year, including over 500,000 trips to the emergency rooms.

 The main symptom of kidney stones is severe pain in the lower abdomen or flank.
 The flank is the area over the kidney, which is found on each side of the lower back.
 Another symptom that is often experienced is blood in the urine or dark yellow or concentrated urine.